 With many more states pushing for legal sports betting, expect legislation to rapidly increase.
 For instance, Michigan legalized live in-person wagering on sports in April of 2020.
 This is nearly impossible for fans to use because most casinos have severely decreased capacities or totally closed.
 Moreover, casinos were closed for several weeks from March-May to attempt to stop the spread of COVID-19.

 There has been plenty of traction for Michigan to officially launch mobile sports betting in their state.
 Expect that this could happen in late 2020 or early 2021.
-This will be a theme in 2021 as well with states like New York, California, and Florida potentially bringing in huge amounts of sports bettors.
+This will be a theme in 2021 as well with markets like New York sports betting expected to launch.

 The potential for tax revenue will be massive in states with that kind of population.